Satish78946/JS-Meals/README.md

-# JS-Meals
-# JS Meals
+JS Meals

-JS Meals is a simple meal ordering web application built using HTML, CSS, and JavaScript.
-Users can select meals from a menu, add them to their order, and view the total cost.
+JS Meals is a full stack web application for managing meals.
+Users can view a list of meals, add new meals, and see details for each meal.
+This project uses Node.js, Express.js, MySQL, Sequelize, HTML, CSS, and JavaScript.

-## Features

-- Display a menu of meals with prices.
-- Allow users to add meals to their order.
-- Display the selected meals and the total cost.

-Project Structure

-    js-meals/
-    ├── index.html
-    ├── styles.css
-    ├── script.js
-    └── README.md
+Prerequisites
+   Node.js and npm
+   MySQL

+##Steps
+Clone the repository
+Install server dependencies
+Setup the MySQL database
+Configure the database connection
+Run the server
+Open the application in your browser

+###Technologies Used

+##Backend:

+Node.js
+Express.js
+MySQL
+Sequelize

+##Frontend:

+HTML
+CSS
+JavaScript